hetankevin/mdpmix/README.md

 Said algorithm first estimates this subspace by aggregating across trajectories.
 It then computes a dissimilarity statistic,
-    thresholds the data according to a user-defined threshold estimable with a histogram of the dissimilarity statistic, and clusters the trajectories with spectral clustering, One can then estimate each of the K models, classify new trajectories, and then optionally refine the models with the EM algorithm.
+    thresholds the data according to a user-defined threshold estimable with a histogram of the dissimilarity statistic, and clusters the trajectories with spectral clustering.
+One can then estimate each of the K models, classify new trajectories,
+    and then optionally refine the models with the EM algorithm.